-On July 14, 2016, US District Court - District of Idaho decided in favor of the US Forest Service ("USFS") in regards to the previously ordered updated groundwater study.
+On July 14, 2016, US District Court - District of Idaho decided in favor of the US Forest Service ("USFS") regarding the previously ordered updated groundwater study.
 In dismissing the claims that the exploration work would harm groundwater, the Idaho District Court noted, "the Court finds the Forest Service's analysis and conclusions regarding groundwater satisfy NEPA.
 The Forest Service has complied with the Court's prior order and addressed the concerns stated therein with regard to groundwater.
 Therefore, the Court upholds the Forest Service's SDN/FONSI as to the NEPA challenges relating to groundwater".

-The Court therefore affirmed the Forest Service's determination that the work proposed at the CuMo site will have no significant effect on the groundwater and thus the Boise River located over 35 miles away.
+The Court, therefore, affirmed the Forest Service's determination that the work proposed at the CuMo site will have no significant effect on the groundwater and thus the Boise River located over 35 miles away.

-In regards to the sensitive plant species, the Court noted that the effects of the 2014 Grimes Creek fire (which was totally unrelated to project activities) may have affected the plant population on the project site and that this fire impact had not been completely analyzed as part of the decision process.
+Regarding the sensitive plant species, the Court noted that the effects of the 2014 Grimes Creek fire (which was totally unrelated to project activities) may have affected the plant population on the project site and that this fire impact had not been completely analyzed as part of the decision process.
 The Court directed the Forest Service to issue a new decision after an updated baseline survey has been established for the plant.
 Tetra Tech, an independent contractor, completed the updated baseline study.
 The Court also found no problems with the overall mitigation plans.
 The Court directed that decisions be made in the proper order by completing the baseline survey before making the decision to proceed, even though the prior approval required the baseline study be completed prior to any work starting.
 The Court directed the USFS to update its decision by an amendment or addendum to the Supplemental EA, Supplemental Decision Notice and Finding of No Significant Impact, following completion of the baseline plant study.
 Since the baseline study has already been completed, the Company believes that an expeditious response to resolving the proper sequence of events is in order.

-The updated survey has been subsequently submitted to the USFS for review and the Company is awaiting the re-issuance of the permit, expected in early in 2017, in time for the 2017 drilling season.
+The updated survey has been subsequently submitted to the USFS for review and the Company is awaiting the re-issuance of the permit, expected in 2017.

-Project activity during the summer of 2016 was severely hampered by a major fire (Pioneer fire) that started in July and the fire was deemed fully contained in early November.
+Project activity during the summer of 2016 was severely hampered by a major fire (Pioneer fire) that started in July out by mid-November.
 The fire passed close to the CuMo property on the eastern margins, but the area of the new plant survey and proposed drilling areas were unaffected by the fire.
 Overall, the fires of 2014 and 2016 in the vicinity have burnt about 90% of the CuMo Project area.
-The fires were burning in the old mature and beetle-killed areas of the forest.
+The fires were burning in the old mature and beetle-killed areas of the forest that should have been harvested years ago.